GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 https://www.youtube.com/shorts/bLATW7clPwE

-Please note that the original undocumented mode is described at the bottom of this document.
+Please note that the original undocumented mode that works only on a few (newer?) displays is described at the bottom of this document.

 # Scan for Undocumented Registers - SSD1306